iuryamaral1/oli-saude-backend-challenge/README.md

 ### 📈 <ins>SonarCloud</ins>

 This project is integrated with SonarCloud.
-You can check the status of the project [here](https://sonarcloud.io/dashboard?id=iuryamaral1_oli-saude-challenge).
+You can check the status of the project [here](https://sonarcloud.io/project/overview?id=iuryamaral1_oli-saude-backend-challenge).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ### 👲 <ins>CI/CD</ins>

 This project is integrated with GitHub Actions.
-You can check the status of the project [here]()
+You can check the status of the project [here](https://github.com/iuryamaral1/oli-saude-backend-challenge/actions/workflows/main.yml).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)